-'''

-layers=

-high

-(medium)

-low

-containers=

 mypackage.foo

 mypackage.bar

 mypackage.baz

-'''

 In this example, each container has its own layered architecture.
-For example, it will not allow mypackage.foo.low to import mypackage.foo.low to import mypackage.foo.low to import mypackage.bar.high, as they are in different containers:
+For example, it will not allow mypackage.foo. low to import mypackage.foo.high.
+However, it will allow mypackage.foo.low to import mypackage. bar.high, as they are in different containers: